jacebenson/cedar/docs/docs/graphql/caching.md

 Apollo Client stores the results of your GraphQL queries in a local, normalized, in-memory cache.

-Redwood provides a custom hook called `useCache` that makes it more convenience to access and use the cache object.
+Cedar provides a custom hook called `useCache` that makes it more convenience to access and use the cache object.

 Please refer to Apollo's documentation for complete information about [Caching in Apollo Client](https://www.apollographql.com/docs/react/caching/overview).